DimuthuDKA/Applied-Image-Analysis/README.md

 # Applied-Image-Analysis

-This is a project I implemented for the course Applied Image Analysis course in Winter 2020.
+This is a project I implemented for the course CSC 482: Applied Image Analysis, Winter 2020, College of Computing and Digital Media, DePaul University, USA.